How Employee Engagement Improves the Bottom Line

 Similarly, bad management practices and the prevalence of unpaid overtime have again been cited as primary productivity drains in the workplace and two of the main reasons why employees aren't engaged in the workplace.

 Finally, there's a growing body of evidence to suggest that employee engagement will be helped by the introduction of a four-day week and more flexible working hours.
-While the amount of people drawn towards being self-employed is showing signs of decreasing, it's clear that employee engagement strategies need to include flexibility as a key strategy.
+While the amount of people drawn towards being self-employed is showing signs of decreasing, it's clear that employee engagement initiatives need to include flexibility as a key strategy.

 How Employee Engagement Quantifiably Benefits Your Bottom Line